Admission to the Drama School of Estonian Academy of Music and Theatre

 Admissions to the dramaturgy studies took place in 2004 for the first time.
 During the first 2 years, the dramaturgy students have common lessons with the students majoring in acting and directing.
 They write and direct scenes.
 Later they produce full-length plays which can be directed independently or together with the directing students.
 The students of dramaturgy take various field-specific courses in drama theory, theory of translation and language.
 Their education prepares them for working as dramaturgs in theatres, as translators, script writers or directors and naturally, the writers of original plays.

 The Drama School holds a two-year long MA degree programme.
-Admission takes place after every 2 years (the next admission in 2012).
+Admission takes place generally after every 2 years.
 During past years, the MA programme has been centered around a specific study field in order to provide the students with the possibility to deepen their knowledge in some important field in the Estonian theatre.
 For example, in 2002, the admissions took place to the puppet theatre programme, in 2004 to the stage speech, in 2006 to the directing and in 2008 to the stage speech programme.
 Despite of the specifics of the MA studies, the students wanting to continue their education on their specific field, have a chance to do that as well.
 Although the curricula is closely linked to the study programme, common lectures are held on theatre anthropology, modern theatre and on the methodology of writing the research paper.

 The MA studies is a creative programme.
 Out of the 80 compulsory credit points, 24 are given for various creative projects, 8 for the theoretical research and 48 credit points for lecture attendances.